 What strikes me is that the method could be useful right away.
 Part of the reason I haven’t written many posts is because I have ideas sitting around as drafts, but I don’t feel they’re good enough yet to publish.
 On the other hand, done is better than perfect.
 It certainly didn’t occur to me that I could publish what I knew about something so far, while publicly acknowledging that my views were likely to update with more information — and that doing this was okay!
 Rather than holding myself to some unrealistic standard of perfection, I’ll learn more quickly by trying out Holden’s method.

 Let this post mark my desire to switch into Tier 3.
 This post itself is me “writing my stream of consciousness, however imperfect”, rather than aiming for perfection.
 I’d like to update this blog more often, and have it reflect the growth of my ideas and knowledge over time.
-I want to share with you my many interests, and there is no better time than now.
+I want to share what I learn, and there is no better time to start than now.

 Acknowledgement to M. Stockdale and Krystal Anderson-Gosselin for editing assistance.